 The proposed Amendments provide for the annual election of directors for one-year terms, commencing upon the expiration of a director's current term.
 If approved by stockholders, the Amendments would apply first to directors standing for election at this year's Annual Meeting - our Class I directors.
-The declassification of the Board of Directors would then be phased in over a period of two years - Class I and Class II directors would be up for election at the 2021 annual meeting of stockholders.
+The declassification of the Board of Directors would then be phased in over a period of two years - Class I and Class II directors would be up for election at the 2020 annual meeting of stockholders and all directors would be up for election at the 2021 annual meeting of stockholders.
 The proposed amendments would not alter the existing terms of the Class II and Class III directors.
 Accordingly, directors who had previously been elected to three-year terms will be entitled to complete those terms, and thereafter they or their successors would be elected to one-year terms at each annual meeting of stockholders.